-Gore Vidal, who died in 2002, wasa strong and witty writer with personal experience of the pitfalls of the political machinery.
+Gore Vidal, who died in 2012, was a strong and witty writer with personal experience of the pitfalls of the political machinery.
 His central character, the eponymous "best man" is a decent man who may be a tad intellectual in his thinking to appeal to the populist vote but we, the audience, appreciate his light touch.
 Looking at this play set in the 1960s, very little has changed and there are many resonances with the positions taken by today's presidential candidates and winners.

 In the First World War, in Britain, John Bull magazine published a facsimile of the later Prime Minister and Labour politician Ramsay Macdonald's birth certificate revealing that he was the illegitimate son of a Scottish serving girl.
 Macdonald was opposing the war and John Bull did this to discredit him to promote their pro-war political views, but ostensibly to show his birth name was different to the one he had entered parliament under.
 Even Ramsay Macdonald's opponents were shocked at the dirty tricks employed although he had brought it on himself by describing the Bull's contributor Harold Bottomley as "of questionable parentage".
 One supporter of the war wrote to Ramsay Macdonald saying, "the assault he made on you last week was the meanest, rottenest lowdown dog's dirty action that ever disgraced journalism".